Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: An Unbounded Self-stabilizing Non-blocking Algorithm

 \section{An Unbounded Self-stabilizing Non-blocking Algorithm}

 We propose Algorithm~\ref{alg:disCongif} as an elegant extension of Delporte-Gallet \etal~\cite[Algorithm~1]{DBLP:journals/tpds/Delporte-Gallet18}; we have simply added the boxed code lines to Algorithm~\ref{alg:disCongif}.
-Algorithms~\ref{alg:0disCongif} and~\ref{alg:disCongif} differ in their ability to deal with stale information that can appear in the system when starting in an arbitrary state.
-Note that we model the appearance of stale information as the result of transient faults and assume that they occur only before the system starts running.
+Algorithms~\ref{alg:0disCongif} and~\ref{alg:disCongif} differ in their ability to deal with stale information, which can appear in the system after the occurrence of transient faults.